rgdalessandro/ReduxExpressStarter/README.md

 # ReduxExpressStarter

-Use this webpack enabled boilerplate to quickly get started on a full stack application running React, React Router, Redux and Bootstrap Material on the frontend with Node and Express on the backend.
+Use this webpack and ES2017 enabled boilerplate to quickly get started on a full stack application running React, React Router, Redux and Bootstrap Material on the frontend with Node and Express on the backend.
 If you would like a more lightweight boiler plate and do without Bootstrap Material, please checkout the branch called 'minimal' after cloning down the repo.
 If you would like to strip out Redux and Router, please checkout the branch called 'react-only' after cloning down the repo.

-###Getting Started###
+### Getting Started

 There are two methods for getting started with this repo.

-####Development Environment?#####
+#### Development Environment?
 Checkout this repo, install dependencies, then start the process with the following:

 ```